Are you 'really' being self-ISH?Oct 22, 2023

 I’m sure you know that stress is one of the most significant contributors to a number of physical and mental health issues.
 Unfortunately, when self-care takes a backseat, stress tends to be a constant.
 Living with high levels of stress on a regular basis increases your risk of developing stress-related ailments, such as weight gain and heart disease – yikes!

 We all know the feeling of stress – it shortens our temper, making us quick to snap at others.
 We may struggle to fully engage with people or tasks.
 Resentment and judgment can creep in.
 And then there's the physical signs – tense muscles, a clenched jaw, and a general sense of discomfort.
 It's not a pleasant way to live, is it?

 So, do you want to continue feeling this way?

 Why is it such a battle to take care of ourselves?
 Where do we learn that that’s acceptable or “normal” behavior?
-Why do we fail to communicate our needs or desires?
-If you’re like so many people I’ve talked to or heard from, you don’t feel like you have time.
-Or maybe that you have simply given up even trying because no one listens to you anyway, right?
+Why do we so often fail to communicate our needs or desires?
+If you’re like so many people I’ve heard from, you feel like you don’t have time.
+Or maybe that you have simply given up even trying because it’s just the way it is, right?

-Growing up, my brother and I always understood that it was sincerely never a good idea to “pounce” on my mom as she walked in the door from work.
-We knew that she needed to have some transition time to herself (a whole 15 minutes), so we left her alone until she was ready.
-Once she had that time, she was in a much better place to give us her full attention to and be engaged with us.
-Of course, she had to express that this was a need of hers and make it very clear that this was a nonnegotiable.
+Consider an example from my childhood.
+My brother and I understood that pouncing on my mom as she walked in the door from work was a bad idea.
+She recognized that she needed transition time, just 15 minutes, so we left her alone until she was ready to engage with us fully.
+Of course, she had to express this need and make it clear that it was non-negotiable.